Mohammad-Azim/first-git-search/README.md

 2. Install the specified **Node.js** version using nvm by running: `nvm install <VERSION>`, where `<VERSION>` corresponds to the version specified in the `.nvmrc` file.

 With these instructions, you should have everything ready to run the application and explore its functionality.

+## Search Queries

+### Search Queries for Repositories:

+1. Search repositories by keyword:
+   `react`

+2. Search repositories by keyword within a specific language:
+   `react language:javascript`

+3. Search repositories by keyword with the specified topic:
+   `react topic:ui-components`

+### Search Queries for Users:

+1. Search users by username:
+   `user:octocat`

+2. Search users by location:
+   `location:San Francisco`

+3. Search users by the number of followers:
+   `followers:>=1000`